megaboich/factorio-se-stargate/README.md

 [0.37166940297185, -0.036043090065277, 0.927665214693911]
 ```

-To return, use the reverse vector:
+So, it seems that for the player to return to his home world the reverse vector should be targeted:
 ```
 [-0.37166940297185, 0.036043090065277, -0.927665214693911]
 ```